 No, I wasn’t worried about mom, I was worried about how my friends would react.

-A week before I told Bree I liked her, and thus a week before I came out, I was sitting on my bunk chatting with coworkers and somehow the conversation got steered to who we thought was gay at camp.
+A week before I told B. I liked her, and thus a week before I came out, I was sitting on my bunk chatting with coworkers and somehow the conversation got steered to who we thought was gay at camp.
 This is INCREDIBLY common.
 It is one of the few environments that is so saturated with Gay, that everyone gets way too excited.
-If someone is gay it means you get to like them, or at the very least provides common ground and a sense of unity.
 I asked why in the past three years no one had asked me if I was gay, and my cabin-mate laughed and said, “Raelee, we know you aren’t gay because – ”

 But the bigger reason that it hurt was not because I felt left out or misunderstood, it was because her instinctual response was to assume that a girl who was gay couldn’t like boys, and couldn’t be feminine.